jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 -  CLI interface for standalone scraping on a local machine

 ## Assumptions Made and Design Choices
+### Cloud Provider
+I use AWS services as examples but we can switch these services for equivalents on other providers.

 ### Validation
 The validation on input needed is very minimal in this use case so I did not use any libraries but in a production environment with more complex input into or out of the API I would use the Zod validation library.

 ### Auth
-We only need a key to verify the ability to access.
+We only need a key to verify the ability to access for now.
 We don't need granular permissions on the JWT.
 We could expand later with granular permissions if the requirements change.

 ### Anti Detection Settings
 I have not applied any anti bot detection configurations (apart from sensible viewport and user agent) as running locally we are not likely to run in to these issues.
 I have built the code so that it can be extended with proxies or even a hosted browser configured to avoid bot detection.
 There are further tools we can implement like making the headless browsers behavior more human through natural mouse movements, visiting other pages on the website and interacting with them.
 However even in production we should not spend time implementing solutions that are not yet needed or likely to be needed to keep in line with principles of YAGNI and KISS.